HAT: Hybrid Attention Transformer for Image Restoration: Experimental Results

 \subsection{Classic Image Super-Resolution}

-\textbf{Quantitative results.} Tab.~\ref{quantitative results} shows the quantitative comparison of our approach with the state-of-the-art methods: EDSR~\cite{edsr}, RCAN~\cite{rcan}, SAN~\cite{san}, IGNN \cite{ignn}, HAN~\cite{han}, NLSN~\cite{nlsn}, RCAN-it~\cite{rcanit}, as well as approaches using ImageNet pre-training, \textit{i.e.}, IPT~\cite{ipt} and EDT~\cite{edt}.
+\textbf{Quantitative results.} Tab.~\ref{quantitative results} shows the quantitative comparison of our approach with the state-of-the-art methods: EDSR~\cite{edsr}, RCAN~\cite{rcan}, SAN~\cite{san}, IGNN \cite{ignn}, HAN~\cite{han}, RCAN-it~\cite{rcanit}, GRL~\cite{grl} as well as approaches using ImageNet pre-training, \textit{i.e.}, IPT~\cite{ipt} and EDT~\cite{edt}.
 We can see that our method significantly outperforms the other methods on all five benchmark datasets.
 Concretely, with the same depth and width, HAT surpasses SwinIR by 0.48dB$\sim$0.64dB on Urban100 and 0.34dB$\sim$0.45dB on Manga109.
 When compared with the approaches using pre-training, {HAT}$^\dagger$ also has large performance gains of more than 0.5dB against EDT on Urban100 for all three scales.
 Besides, HAT equipped with pre-training outperforms SwinIR by a huge margin of up to 1dB on Urban100 for $\times$2 SR. Moreover, the large model HAT-L can even bring further improvement and greatly expands the performance upper bound of this task.
 HAT-S with fewer parameters and similar computation can also significantly outperforms the state-of-the-art method SwinIR.
 (Detailed computational complexity comparison can be found in Sec. \ref{complexity}.)
 Note that the performance gaps are much larger on Urban100, as it contains more structured and self-repeated patterns that can provide more useful pixels for reconstruction when the utilized range of information is enlarged.
 All these results show the effectiveness of our method.

-\textbf{Visual comparison.} We provide the visual comparison as shown in Fig.~\ref{visual_cmp}.
-For the images ``img\underline{~}002'', ``img\underline{~}011'', ``img\underline{~}030'', ``img\underline{~}044'' and ``img\underline{~}073'' in the Urban100 dataset, HAT successfully recovers the clear lattice content.
+\textbf{Visual comparison.} We provide the visual comparison of different approaches.
+As shown in Fig.~\ref{visual_cmp}, HAT successfully recovers the clear lattice content for the images ``img\underline{~}002'', ``img\underline{~}011'', ``img\underline{~}030'', ``img\underline{~}044'' and ``img\underline{~}073'' in the Urban100 dataset.
 In contrast, the other approaches cannot restore correct textures or suffer from severe blurry effects.
 We can also observe similar behaviors on ``PrayerHaNemurenai'' in the Manga109 dataset.
 When recovering the characters in the image, HAT obtains much clearer textures than the other methods.
 The visual results also demonstrate the superiority of our approach on classic image super-resolution.

 \textbf{LAM comparison.} We provide more visual results with LAM to compare the state-of-the method SwinIR and our HAT.
 As shown in Fig.~\ref{more_lam}, the utilized pixels for reconstruction of HAT expands to the almost full image, while that of SwinIR only gathers in a limited range.
 For the quantitative metric, HAT also obtains a much higher DI value than SwinIR.
 These results demonstrate that our method can activate more pixels to reconstruct the low-resolution input image.
 As a result, SR results generated by our method have higher PSNR/SSIM and better visual quality.
 We can observe that HAT restores much clearer textures and edges than SwinIR.